BasicWolf/archived-kaylee/doc/src/tutorial/configuration.rst

 Step 5: Configuring the Application
 ===================================

-Kaylee has numerous ways of loading the configuration.
-The tutorial app loads the configuration from the ``settings.py`` file.
+Kaylee has numerous ways of loading the settings and the applications configuration.
+The convenient way is to keep all the settings and the configuration in ``settings.py``.
 The applications are defined in a Python dictionary-like or JSON-like manner.
 First of all, the application needs a unique name and a description: